 The preschool curriculum includes a number of programs presented in cooperation with the Downers Grove Police and Fire Department as well as other local businesses.
 These include Learn Not to Burn, Stranger Danger and Railroad Safety, and visits from Shine Pediatric Dentistry.
 Additionally, children learn safety procedures through practicing fire and tornado drills.
-Additional activities include Fall and Spring environmental programs done in conjunction with the Downers Grove Park District Lyman Woods Interpretive Center staff, group music, Gym Time, and much more!
+Additional activities include Fall and Spring environmental programs done in conjunction with Downers Grove Park District Lyman Woods Interpretive Center staff, group music, gym time, and much more!

 What schedule does preschool follow?

 Preschool begins after Labor Day and ends before Memorial Day.
 The Preschool program follows District 58 holidays (not teacher institute days).
 The preschool program takes a 3-week Winter Break at the end of December/beginning of January, and takes a week-long Spring Break, typically at the end of March.
 The Preschool year typically begins the day after Labor Day, and concludes in mid-May.

 If I don't receive my first choice, can I be placed on the wait list and in another class choice?